WestWebDesign/Module-2/README.md

 What was the top ten most visited sites and which ones have you visited before and which ones have you not.
 Did all of the sites have a pleasing background?
 Which site had the least pleasing look?
 Why do people visit these sites?

-4. Briefly describe the difference between a centralized and decentralized system.

 5. Go to this link -https://www.similarweb.com/blog/worldwide-messaging-apps